F4eNn/F4eNn/README.md

 <h2>About me</h2>

- - 🔬 Learning Vue
- - 🎯 My second goal gonna be and Fastify or NestJS
  - 🤖 AI and ML sound awesome.
 In the meantime, I'm delving deeper into this world
  - 👦 I'm 23yo